gravitational/teleport/rfd/0184-agent-auto-updates.md

 Teleport cloud operators and the customer can access the canary `hostname` and `host_uuid` to identify broken canary agents.

-Customers receive cluster alerts, while Cloud receive alerts driven by Teleport metrics.
+Customers receive cluster alerts, while Cloud receives alerts driven by Teleport metrics.

 The rollout resumes.